 Reproduction of the Zebu

 Zebu become sexually mature at approximately 44 months of age.
+A single male breeds with multiple females, and does not participate in the care of the calves.
 The female is pregnant for about 285 days, but this varies depending on her age and health.
 If the calf is a male, the pregnancy (gestation period) is often shorter than for a female calf.
-The female zebu usually gives birth to just one calf for each pregnancy.